josh-works/intermediaterubycom/_posts/2021-04-12-a-guide-to-your-first-10-sponsors.md

 So, you've got technical skills.
 If you don't think you do, you're wrong, and you do.
 More on that at another point in time.

-Here's what we're going to do:
+Here's what we're going to talk about:

 1. How to set up your github sponsors account
 1. Talk about how to write your product tiers